Fees & Rebates

 Fees for the first session are payable in advance to secure your appointment and fees for ongoing sessions are payable at the end of each session.

-My fees for Couples Counselling and Eye Movement Desensitisation and Reprocessing (EMDR) are set differently because these sessions often run for 90minutes.
+My fees for Gottman or Emotion Focused Couples Counselling and Eye Movement Desensitisation and Reprocessing (EMDR) are set differently because these sessions often run for 90minutes or require specialised application.
 As such they attract an increased fee calculated pro rata on the normal hourly rate, that is x 1.5.

 How much money will I get back from Medicare?